 Hoss had pulled up, too, but Joe had kept urging Cochise up the trail.

 "Joe…" Adam had said warningly, and Joe could hear the ire in his voice.

-Joe had cast a quick glance over his shoulder at his brothers and tried not to let the aggravated expressions on their faces change his mind.
+He cast a quick glance over his shoulder at his brothers and tried not to let the aggravated expressions on their faces change his mind.
 Regardless of the danger, it was important that they stop these men.
 The cattle they'd stolen hadn't been simple range stock; they'd been top-of-the-line shorthorns specially purchased for the bloodlines they would add to the Ponderosa's predominately Hereford herd.
 The thought that the thieves might still slip away had Joe's blood simmering.

 He was some distance away from his brothers when he glanced back at them again.
 They sat on their horses in the shade of a jumbled mass of giant boulders and Joe could see the easy set of Hoss's shoulders as he leaned back in his saddle.
-Adam said something, and Hoss threw his head back in a chuckle at whatever it was.
+Adam said something, and Hoss threw his head back in a soft chuckle at whatever it was.
 Joe was too far away to hear the joke or Hoss's laughter, and he made a mental note to ask when he got back to them.
 It was a good day, even if the slow contentment of fishing had given way to the less pleasant task of tracking cattle thieves.
 He was with his brothers, and that was good enough.
 He suddenly felt glad that the difference in opinion between himself and his brothers hadn't escalated into a full-scale argument, and he felt guilty about shooting his mouth off at Adam for not wanting to follow the rustlers.
 Adam didn't want to lose them any more than he did.
 Joe made up his mind to apologize as soon as he got back to them.

 A good day had first taken a bad left turn; now it was headed straight downhill, and Joe had only his own hard-headedness to blame.